glangsto/analyze/README.md

 * '*.hot' - Calibration requires observations of the ground with assumed temperature of 285 K
 * '*.kel' - Calibrated, average observations have extensions based on units.  _kel_ means Kelvins.
 <a href="http://www.opensourceradiotelesopes/wk/"> <img src="images/LW15-Figure1.png" width=300 alt="http://www.gb.nrao.edu/~glangsto/LightWorkMemo015-2.pdf" align="right"></a>
+* '*.eve' - Raw time series samples of events.
+The I/Q samples are recorded separately, but I and Q samples alternate in time.

 ### Directories:
 * data      - Selection of data for testing plotting functions.
 Small selections of 5 days of observations are provided in the _data_ directory to allow user testing.
 * images    - Directory containing images for documenting the useage
+* events    - Directory of observations of detected events.

 These plotting programs work with spectra created using any of the GnuRadio NsfIntegrate??.grc designs.
 The data taking designs were created using the Gnu Radio Companion (GRC) tool.
 The programs provided here